Question about 1993 Buick Century

 I turn the cap a notch and I can't remove it by pulling up on it.
 There seems to be a metal rod attached into the tube.
 How do I remove it because I need to put some stop leak in the radiator, due to a small leak.
-How do I do this?

-a 6ya expert can help you resolve that issue over the phone in a minute or two.
+Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve this issue over the phone in a minute or two.

-best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.
+Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.

 The sensor is on the passnger side of the radiator below the radiator cap.
 It is black and square and has a single plug at the bottom.
 It is held onto the radiator by a metal retaining clip.
 Remove the clip and the sensor pulls out of the radiator.
 Disconnect the wire by pulling carefully on the plastic lock and pull on the plug.
 Fluid will leak out to level of sensor.
 Drain or place catch basin below sensor plug to catch radiator fluid.
 Sensor can be purchased through a dealer for around $70 US, or Auto-Zone for under $40 US.
 Your choice.

 Oct 17, 2010 | 1993 Buick Century

 Step 2: Please assign your manual to a product: